mvolkmann/blog/src/d3/overview.md

 ---

 D3 stands for Data-Driven Documents.
+It renders, and re-renders, HTML elements (including `svg`) based on data and changes to the data.
 The main website is at <https://d3js.org>.
 To see examples, click the "Examples" link near the top.